Quantum broadcast channels: Quantum region for quantum channels

 The last line uses the estimate (\ref{eqn:mupup}).
 Since the construction in the previous coding theorem guarantees that we may then employ Lemma~\ref{lemma:transitivity} to combine these last two estimates to show that the state

 which results from the protocol satisfies

 The bound on the fidelity in the second line is from (\ref{F3}), while the bound on the trace distance in the next line is by application of (\ref{fid2tr}) to the square-root of the fidelity in (\ref{sqrtfid}).
-This proves the coding theorem. \end{proof} \begin{proof}\emph{(Converse)} Observe that any $(Q,Q_B,n,\ep)$ qq entanglement generation code is able to establish $\ep-$good uniform common randomness between Alice, Bob and Charlie at rate $Q$, in the sense that they generate a triple of random variables $(M_A,M_B,M_C)$ which satisfy
+This proves the coding theorem.